-Beyond Meat : shares crumble on stock offering surprise, demand for meatless burgers soars | MarketScreener
+Beyond Meat shares crumble on stock offering surprise, demand for meatless burgers soars | MarketScreener

 Even so, the company has skeptics.
 Some 46% of the company's publicly traded shares are shorted, according to research group S3.
 Those investors, owning shares worth $1.1 billion, are betting on the company to miss its targets and the share price to drop.

-(Reporting by Uday Sampath in Bengaluru and Tina Bellon in New York; Editing by Sriraj Kalluvila and Lisa Shumaker)
+(Reporting by Tina Bellon in New York and Uday Sampath in Bengaluru; Editing by Sriraj Kalluvila and Lisa Shumaker)

-By Uday Sampath Kumar and Tina Bellon
+By Tina Bellon and Uday Sampath Kumar